apache/openserverless-site/content/en/docs/reference/references/actions-actionloop/_index.md

 3. writing the validation tests

-4. testing the image in an actual OpenWhisk and Nuvolaris environment
+4. testing the image in an actual OpenWhisk and OpenServerless environment

 ### Entering in the test environment